qubard/slnsa/README.md

 # slnsa

-A web app for the Second Life NSA.
+A web app developed for the Second Life NSA.

 # Current features

-* User registration
+* User registration and login

 * User authentication middleware

 * Adding a resident

-* Cropping a resident (form)

 * Basic user dashboard